 Students can enter work in any of the following categories for participation and can self select based on interest and ability.

-Select the specific category for further information.
+Select the specific category or informational section below for further information.

 The Rube Goldberg Category is intended to provide a means of discovery of physics and engineering concepts and methods.

 The category description covers the device construction, the use of simple machines, and the written sequence requirements

 The Invention Category is intended to provide a general area for an innovative solution to a problem, or a new single item invention.